 Probably the most recognized aria from this opera is “La donna è mobile.”
 Here is Pavarotti singing it.
 I’m sure you know it… I’d bet a euro on it!

 Find your next perfect place in Roma to stay:

 Verdi was born October 9, 1813, near Busseto, close to Parma, Italy.
 In January 1901, while staying in Milan, Verdi suffered a stroke and died a few days later.
 Arturo Toscanini conducted the vast forces of combined orchestras and choirs composed of musicians from throughout Italy at his funeral service in Milan.
 To date, it remains the largest public assembly of any event in the history of Italy with approximately 300,000 in attendance.

 I adore art… when I am alone with my notes, my heart pounds and the tears stream from my eyes, and my emotion and my joys are too much to bear.Giuseppe Verdi

-Three operas that remain his best known and best-loved: Rigoletto (1851), Il trovatore (1853), and La traviata (1853).
+Three operas remain his best-known and best-loved: Rigoletto (1851), Il Trovatore (1853), and La Traviata (1853).
 The music was better than any he had written before with the drama more exciting.
 Verdi was the leading Italian composer of opera in the 19th century, noted for other such operas as Don Carlos (1867), Aida (1871), Otello (1887), and Falstaff (1893) and for his Requiem Mass (1874).
 We have been fortunate to see the first three in Rome, Parma, and Verona.